ibm-cloud-docs/dl/cbr.md

 ## Creating rules
 {: #dl-creating-rules}

 Context-based restrictions for the Direct Link service can be scoped to a Direct Link service resource type.
-The Direct Link Service has two applicable reso(/docs/account?topic=account-cbr-plugin#cbr-zones-cliurce types: `connect` and `dedicated`.
+The Direct Link service has two applicable resource types:`connect` and `dedicated`.

 Also, rules can be scoped to a specific instance of the service, or a resource group by using resource attributes.